arceval/431GroupProject/README.md

 Final project for CMPT 431

 Main files for server
-Host.java
+Host.java		In Game Folder
-HostMenu.java
+HostMenu.java	In Menus Folder
-GameBoard.java
+GameBoard.java	In Game Folder
-Message.java
-ConnectionEndpoint.java
-GameState.java
+Message.java	In Controller folder ConnectionEndpoint.java	In Controller Folder GameState.java	In Controller Folder

 Main files for client
-Client.java
+Client.java	In Game Folder
-ClientMenu.java
+ClientMenu.java	In Menus Folder
-GameBoard.java
+GameBoard.java	In Game Folder
-Message.java
-ConnectionEndpoint.java
-GameState.java
+Message.java	In Controller Folder ConnectionEndpoint.java	In Controller Folder GameState.java	In Game Folder